Terms and Conditions

 3. Passes/Tickets: 3.1 Passes will not be issued to any Exhibitor until they have submitted their H&S Form from the Exhibitor Manual and have paid their contract in full.
 3.2 Passes and other such items may be withheld or forfeited if the Exhibitor has not first gained their ‘Permission to Build & Exhibit Notice’ from the Organisers which will be issued upon approval by the Organiser of stand plans and stand aesthetics forms.
 This applies to all Space-Only and Shell Scheme stands.
 3.3 The Organiser will supply the Exhibitor with passes in limited quantities, based on the size and area of the Stand, admitting bona fide assistants and essential employees to the Exhibition, but the Exhibitor shall be responsible for ensuring that each pass is only used by the person to whom it was issued.
 Passes are not transferable and must not be given or sold to any person who is not working on your stand.
 Any person/exhibitor that flouts the above will be requested to leave.
 3.4 Complimentary tickets for consumer shows are issued in good faith.
 Please note that resale or transfer of these tickets is strictly forbidden.
 Every complimentary ticket contains a serial number and if any issued tickets end up in the hands of tickets touts any remaining tickets issued to you will be cancelled, your guests face being turned away at the door, and you will face eviction from the show and possible prosecution.

 4. Payment The Exhibitor shall pay the Organiser in accordance with the payment details set out in the Contract for Space.
 The Organiser reserves the right to refuse to let the Exhibitor onsite and occupy the Space if the Organiser has not received cleared funds of all payments due from the Exhibitor before the due dates.
 Unless otherwise stated, all sums stated are exclusive of VAT, which (if applicable) the Exhibitor shall pay to the Organiser in addition.
 Payment dates will be stated on the contract.
 The Exhibitor shall pay all other sums due to the Organiser within 7 days of the date of the Organiser’s invoice for each sum.
 All contracts signed less than 7 days before show must make payment immediately.
 If the Exhibitor pays the Organiser by credit card, an administration charge of 2.2% shall be added to the payment, which the Exhibitor shall pay in addition.
-Lifestyle Events Group (Holdings) Ltd will not accept payment by PERSONAL credit cards or AMEX.
+The Wedding Media Group Ltd will not accept payment by PERSONAL credit cards or AMEX.
 All Exhibitors who are not domiciled in the United Kingdom shall make all payments by credit card, bank transfer or by sterling cheque or bank draft drawn on a bank in the United Kingdom.
 If there is any payment still due to the Organiser less than 14 days before the opening of the Exhibition, the Exhibitor shall pay the Organiser only by same day bank transfer or credit card.
 The Organiser refuses to accept cheque payments less than 14 days before the show opens.
 The Exhibitor shall not be entitled to withhold any payment in whole or in part on the ground that it has a claim, counterclaim or set-off against the Organiser.
 3 Revised: 09.09.2020 If any payments due hereunder are not received by the due date (or upon demand where no due date is provided for), the Organiser may, at its discretion: (a) exclude the Exhibitor from the Exhibition; or (b) terminate the Contract (whereupon a cancellation by the Exhibitor in accordance with paragraph 5.1 below will be deemed to have occurred and the full outstanding amount due there under will be payable); or (c) charge the Exhibitor interest at the rate of 4% over the base rate from time to time of National Westminster Bank plc in respect of the period from the due dates for payment thereof until receipt thereof by the Organiser.

 5. Exhibitor Withdrawal/Cancellation: 5.1 Once the Organiser receives the completed Contract to Exhibit, the Exhibitor shall be bound to take the stand allocated, to occupy it at all times when the Exhibition Hall is open to Visitors and to pay all the Charges in respect of the Stand/Show Guide/Internet advertisement and otherwise comply with all the Exhibitor’s obligations.
 Cancellation or withdrawal by the Exhibitor is only permitted if effected by notice, in writing, by registered mail, and as set out in this paragraph 4.1, when the following percentages of the charges shall be payable, as a cancellation fee, depending on the date of receipt of such cancellation notice: a) Within 14 days of booking: 10% of total charge b) More than four calendar months prior to the date of exhibition: 50% of total charge c) Less than four calendar months prior to the date of exhibition: 100% of total charge 5.2 If any cancellation or withdrawal occurs within 30 days of the first show Open Day or if the Exhibitor’s Stand is not completed by the deadline for Stand completion (as stated in the Key Matters document sent in your Welcome Pack) or the Exhibitor fails to occupy its Stand in accordance with paragraph 18, 100% of the Charges shall remain payable by the Exhibitor pursuant to paragraph 4.1, and unless the Organiser is subsequently able to re-allocate or dispose of such Stand to another Exhibitor, all costs, expenses and other amounts reasonably incurred by the Organiser in seeking to find an alternative Exhibitor and carrying out any modifications necessary to the layout and making alternative arrangements for the Exhibition as a result of the said Stand being unoccupied, shall be immediately payable by the Exhibitor to the Organiser on demand.
 In the event that the Exhibitor and the Organiser agree, at the Exhibitor’s request to reduce the value/size of the stand contracted for, then in the event of any subsequent cancellation or withdrawal by the Exhibitor (howsoever occurring) the cancellation fee payable by the Exhibitor shall be calculated by reference to the Charges in the original Contract to Exhibit agreed by the Organiser and Exhibitor and otherwise in accordance with clause 4 above and will reflect all cost.